ronaldstoner/selfhash-python/README.md

 When you run a script that uses SelfHash for the first time, it will generate a hash of the script.
 You then need to insert this hash into the `# Hash: ` comment (leave it commented) of the script's code.
 This hash is then used for verification in subsequent runs.

-If the hash of the script matches the known good hash, the script will print "PASS: The program is verified and true." and continue execution.
-If the hash does not match, the script will print "FAIL: The source code may have been tampered with." and immediately exit.
+If the hash of the script matches the known good hash, the script will print `PASS: The program is verified and true.` and continue execution.
+If the hash does not match, the script will print `FAIL: The source code may have been tampered with.` and immediately exit.

 ## Salt/Passphrase